-1. Provide technical assistances in the form of phone consultations, site visits and meetings to provide clinical guidance and address challenges in the clinical program, implementation and/or performance of the SOW 2.
-Provide training and technical assistance on the use of the Netsmart Avatar electronic health record system; 3.
-Provide feedback on performance measures objectives and fiscal expenditures in a timely manner to seek a proactive solution; 4.
-Make available electronically all policies and procedures referenced herein and inform the Contractor as policies are reviewed and updated so that the Contractor is aware of changes.
-5. For Contractors utilizing the County Health and Social Services interpreter/translation vendor, County will provide training on how to access the interpreter services and translation services.
+- A. Provide technical assistances in the form of phone consultations, site visits and in-person or virtual meetings to provide clinical guidance and address challenges in the clinical program, implementation and/or performance of the Contract SOW; - B. Assign a County designee to work closely with the program to support the participants being served and to monitor the census and program capacity. - C. Provide training on how to access and utilize the County's SHINE housing database. - D. Assist with maintaining occupancy through census monitoring and by providing referrals when vacancies become available.
+Referrals will be pre-screened and prioritized prior to sending for contractor's consideration. - E. Promote collaboration and communication between contractor and participants' case management teams. - F. Provide feedback on performance measures objectives and fiscal expenditures in a timely manner to seek a proactive solution; - G. Develop reporting forms not otherwise detailed in this Contract in coordination with Contractor.

+- H. Provide feedback on fiscal performance and process budget modifications and contract amendments as appropriate; - I. Make available electronically all policies and procedures referenced herein and inform the Contractor as policies are reviewed and updated so that the Contractor is aware of changes. - J. Review data outcomes and provide feedback on performance measures objectives and fiscal expenditures in a timely manner to seek a proactive solution.

+For Contractors utilizing the County H&SS interpreter/translation vendor, County will provide training on how to access the interpreter services and translation services.